My Green Hedge on Inflation

 No matter where you are in this discussion philosophically or politically, the economy is coming back.
 Already, the American consumer is getting more active.
 The fact that we’re coming out of a steep recession means that there is pent-up demand for things – like new cars, furniture, clothing.
 We’ll start taking more vacations.
 We’ll go out to eat more often.

 In short, that means that Americans will be consuming more and more energy.
 And like any commodity, when there is more demand, prices go up.
-It doesn't matter if you believe that global warming is happening or not, energy conservation is key.
-We need a “green hedge” on inflation.
+It doesn’t matter if you believe that global warming is happening or not, energy conservation is key to saving as much money as possible on the expected rise in energy cost.
+Thus is your “green hedge” on inflation.

-The ‘green hedge’ works like this: we plan for the future and do everything that we can do to trim our consumption of energy now before prices go up.
+The ‘green hedge’ works like any hedge on inflation: plan for the future and do everything that we can do to trim exposure to the rise in cost.
+The best savings are realized the sooner you cut consumption before prices go up.
 Every home and business can (and should) reduce energy consumption by 30%.
-That sound like a lot and it is a big goal, but even if we reduce energy consumption just a little, collectively we can make a huge difference.
-We can stave off hyperinflation in energy prices that have been predicted by world economists ever since the price of oil broke $100 per barrel back in 2007.
+That sound like a lot and it is a big goal, but even if your reduce energy consumption just a little, over time you make a huge difference in your bottom line.
+Collectively, we can actually push off hyperinflation in energy prices that have been predicted by world economists ever since the price of oil broke $100 per barrel back in 2007.

 We can start by doing simple things like update our homes with Energy Star lighting and appliances.